ihchoi12/blog/content/posts/pytorch_tutorial.md

 # Using a GPU
 As the dataset and model are getting bigger, we use GPUs to train our model in a reasonable amount of time.
 First, let's see how to move our data to GPU.
+We define a ```DeviceDataLoader``` which wraps the existing ```DataLoader``` and move the batches one by one to GPU.
 ```py
 def get_default_device():
     """Pick GPU if available, else CPU"""